The Essential Guide for Shooting Slow-Motion Videos

 Highlights

-Table of Contents
+Table of contents

 Slow-motion video can accomplish different things for a filmmaker.
 Slo-mo is often used to dramatize emotion and set a mood, but it’s also used in action films and nature videos.
 For example, there’s a huge visual impact in slow-motion of an explosion’s pyrotechnics or the wingbeat of a hummingbird.

 Shooting high-quality slow-motion used to be impossible without expensive cinema cameras, but the democratization of content creation has only been possible because cameras have gotten cheaper and faster.
 And with the advent of the iPhone and its 240 fps (frames per second), even super slo-mo is possible.
-That’s more frames per second than even $3,000 DSLRs from Sony and Panasonic.

 What is slow-motion?

-Video is nothing more than multiple still images, or frames, stitched together in quick succession, creating the illusion of motion.
+Video is nothing more than multiple still images or frames stitched together in quick succession, creating the illusion of motion.
 This is why frame rates matter.
 The frame rate is the rate at which the camera records images.
 Most video is displayed at 24 to 30 frames per second.
 You can think of a video sequence like a flipbook.
 If you flip 24 to 30 pages of a book in one second, the images appear to be in motion.

 If you want that motion to appear slower, you need more images to make up the 24p timeline.
 For example, if you record 60 frames per second, you can slow it down by half; 120 frames can be retimed to 25%, and so on.
 The more frames per second you can record, the more detailed and sharp your slow-motion will appear.
 You can slow 960 fps down to 3%, creating super slow motion.